LLM4Rocq/babel-formal/doc/details.md

 In this last step, we ask a final model to check whether best reasonings do not rely on already knowing the sequence of tactics, and truly simulate a discovery process (see [prompt](#prompt-to-check-final-reasoning)).
 If not, then check the next best reasoning, up until it find one that meet previous criteria.

+## Decompilation and Cross-Library Translation

+So our first goal is to obtain a unify Rocq dataset.

+To achieve the goal of converting proof terms into SSReflect style proofs, we trained a model that decompiles Rocq proof terms into sequences of tactics only for SSReflect style proofs.
+Our source of such proofs is MathComp.

+We are interest in differents kind of result: what is the validation performance of our model?
+What is its generalization ability?
+And what scaling law is satified?

+* Validation Performance: On a held-out split from MathComp, the model demonstrated robust performance see [?].

+* Benchmark Performance: Beyond MathComp, the model was applied to proof terms from other libraries.

+* Scaling Law (Test-Time Compute): Since we verify proof correctness through an algorithmic type-checking process, our evaluation centers on pass@k.
+Results show that increasing test-time compute leads to improved pass@k rates.

 ## Pre training